Junki Tozuka

 Junki Tozuka (戸塚 純貴, Tozuka Junki) is a Japanese actor who is affiliated with Box Corporation.
 He is best known for his role as the character, Shunpei Nara, from the Kamen Rider series Kamen Rider Wizard.

 Career

 Tozuka graduated from Morioka Central High School.
 At the 23rd Junon Super Boy Contest, which was held in 2010, he won the "Ideal Lover Award", and went into the entertainment industry.

 In May 2011, Tozuka appeared on Gekiotoko JB raising an army performances and formed in 12 people of the same contest synchronization finalists, the same year in July he debuted in the television drama Hanazakari no Kimitachi e.

 In September 2012, he appeared in Kamen Rider Wizard as Shunpei Nara.

 In 2013, Tozuka starred in the film Remiges with Mika Akizuki.

+Personal life

+Tozuka announced on August 10, 2026, via his agency, that he had married an ordinary woman.